 Dr Mhairi Bowe is a Senior Lecturer in Social Psychology in the Department of Psychology at Nottingham Trent University.
 Mhairi is a Chartered Member of the British Psychological Society, a Fellow of the Higher Education Academy, a teacher of Psychology, and an active researcher.
 Mhairi lectures in social psychology, community psychology, mental health, and clinical practice on a range of BSc and MSc courses.
 Mhairi supervises research projects at both undergraduate (BSc) and postgraduate levels (MSc, PhD and DPsych), as well as running a series of tutorials and workshops.

-Mhairi leads the postgraduate module Theory and Application to Mental Health which connects students with a series of local and national external partner organisations to engage in collaborative consultative research.
-The module contributes to NTU’s Community Engaged Learning programme and TILT group and culminates each year with the MSc Psychological Well-being and Forensic Mental Health conference.
-Mhairi’s research work involves several local organisations including Framework, Operation Orphan, Support for Survivors, the Nottingham and Nottinghamshire Refugee Forum, and Nottinghamshire Country Council.
+Mhairi leads the postgraduate module Theory and Application to Mental Health which connects students with a series of local and national external partner organisations to engage in consultative community-engaged research.
+The module contributes to NTU’s Community Engaged Learning programme and TILT group and culminates each year with the MSc Psychological Well-being and Mental Health conference.
+Mhairi’s community-engaged teaching involves several local organisations including Framework, Operation Orphan, Support for Survivors, the Nottingham and Nottinghamshire Refugee Forum, and Nottinghamshire Country Council.

-Mhairi is Course Leader for the Doctorate in Forensic Psychology and is Associate Lead of the Groups, Identities, and Health Research Group , and an active member of the NTU Social Identity Lab.
+Mhairi is Course Leader for the Doctorate in Forensic Psychology, Lead of the Groups, Identities, and Health Research Group , and an active member of the NTU Social Identity Lab.

 Mhairi achieved a first class honours degree in psychology at the University of Dundee in 2004.
 After a working as a research assistant for Prof Fabio Sani on an ESRC funded project exploring perceived collective continuity between 2004 and 2006, Mhairi acquired an MSc in Psychological Research Methods in 2008 before embarking on a PhD.

 Mhairi's PhD research focused on the role of places in identity processes and specifically assessed the temporal aspects of place identity and their connections with both social identity and mental health.
 Mhairi joined NTU in 2010.

-Mhairi's research is primarily located within social psychology and mental health, where she employs both quantitative and qualitative approaches to explore identity processes in relation to collective, personal, and place-related identities and how they interact with health and well-being outcomes within communities and national contexts.
+Mhairi's research is primarily located within social psychology, where she employs both quantitative and qualitative approaches to explore identity processes in relation to collective, personal, and place-related identities and how they interact with health and well-being outcomes within communities and national contexts.